rajaatreja/PriSwin-Dis/README.md

-# PriSwin-Net
+# PriSwin-Dis

-PriSwin-Net is a deep learning model for anonymizing and classifying chest radiographs, specifically designed to balance patient privacy with medical utility.
-This project adapts the [PriCheXy-Net](https://github.com/kaipackhaeuser/PriCheXy-Net) by incorporating a Swin Transformer architecture to enhance privacy preservation and classification accuracy.
+PriSwin-Dis is a deep learning model for anonymizing and classifying chest radiographs, specifically designed to balance patient privacy with medical utility.
+This project adapts the [PriCheXy-Net](https://github.com/kaipackhaeuser/PriCheXy-Net) by incorporating a Swin Transformer as auxiliary classifier and ResNet-50 architecture as auxiliary discriminator to enhance privacy preservation and classification accuracy.

 <figure>
     <img src="PriSwin-Dis.png" width="600">